Get Rates Near You!

 Pros

-• Your risk is spread across various assets and industries.
-REITs are a good option if you don’t want to put all your eggs in one basket.
+• Your risk is spread across various assets and industries, making REITs a good option if you don’t want to put all your eggs in one basket.

 • REITs are investments in physical property.
 These tangible assets can increase in value over time.